 - Preserve genetic diversity.

-- Self sufficient homesteaders like to keep breeding stock and raise their own turkey poults each year.
+- Keep breeding stock and raise turkey poults each year.

 So why wouldn’t you want to raise heritage turkeys?